-Arrow follows the main character Oliver Queen a young playboy billionaire that has disappeared after a shipwreck on Lian Yu in the North China Sea.
+Arrow follows Oliver Queen, a young playboy billionaire who disappears after a shipwreck on Lian Yu in the North China Sea.
 Five years later, Oliver returned to America and said he had survived the shipwreck.

 In those years, Oliver drastically changed and decided to fight against crime and corruption in Starling City.
 Oliver decided to do this by taking on a new secret identity; he would call himself “The Hood.”
 By the time the night would fall, he would go out and fight criminals.

 19. Smallville (IMDb score: 7.5)

 Before he stepped into the superhero role, Superman was living in a fictional small town called Smallville in Texas.
 He was known as Clark Kent in his hometown, and in the first few seasons, we follow his high school days.

 Like any other teenager, Clark has a complicated relationship, which is also explored in the series.
 Of course, his superpowers sometimes make those relationships and friendships even more difficult.
 Having a secret like that sometimes makes connecting to his peers meaningfully impossible.